cloudogu/gitops-talks/docs/slides/02-basic.md

 * How many repos?
 * How to structure repos and folders?
 Or use branches?
-* How to realize different stages/environments, release promotion?
+* How to realize different stages/environments, promotion?
 * How many GitOps operator instances, clusters, namespaces?
 * How to make best use of operator-specifics
   (e.g. <img data-src="images/flux-icon.svg" style="height: 1.1em; vertical-align: middle;" /> `Kustomization`s; <img data-src="images/argo-icon.svg" title="ArgoCD" style="height: 1.1em; vertical-align: middle;" /> `Application`s, `ApplicationSet`s)?